LIVEABOARD SEARCH

 ...Diving environment: healthy reefs, wall diving, wrecks, beginner and advanced divers, off the beaten track...

 Malapascua is a small and delightful tropical island just off the northernmost tip of Cebu right in the heart of the Philippines.
 With a lush green interior, white sand beaches and clear blue shallows, it is a picture of the island idyll.
-Best known for the chance of encountering thresher sharks, Malapascua is really a diverse dive destination, with a wide range of sites and amazing creatures, large and small.
+Best known for the chance of encountering thresher sharks, Malapascua is really a diverse diving destination, with a wide range of sites and amazing creatures, large and small.

 Alopias pelagicus, the pelagic thresher shark, can grow up to 3m in length, not including their characteristic and extraordinarily long whip-like tail.
 This is the species seen here, as opposed to other species like the common or bigeye threshers.
 Malapascua is one of the best places in the whole world for diving with thresher sharks where they frequently visit cleaning stations.
 Elsewhere they are normally found in the deep waters of the Indian and Pacific oceans and rarely above the continental shelf.